-At the Digital Harbor Foundation we offer a variety of hands-on, intensive workshops for educators who want to learn the foundations of making, 3D printing, programming, and electronics.
-Our workshops are designed for all types of educators, formal or informal, including teachers, after-school instructors, science center staff, librarians, and any other educators interested in helping students to “learn by making.”
+To realize our goals of building capacity we offer a variety of hands-on educator technology and maker workshops.
+Our core topics include the foundations of making, 3D printing, programming, and electronics.
+We designed our workshops for all types of educators.
+We’ve had attendees from both formal or informal learning environments, such as classroom teachers, after-school instructors, science center staff, and librarians.
+We welcome any educators interested in helping students to learn by making.

-Each workshop is designed to teach the basics so that educators can return to your own learning spaces and confidently run projects and workshops.
-Participants receive a kit of physical supplies that they learn how to use during the course, and then take home to use in their own makerspace or classroom.
-In addition, participants have post-workshop access to an extensive collection of online materials that support and extend what they have learned.
+Each one of our educator workshops teaches the basics so that you can return to your own learning spaces and confidently facilitate projects and lessons.
+As a workshop participant, you’ll receive a kit of physical supplies that you’ll learn how to use during the course.
+After the workshop, you take home the kit for use in your own makerspace or classroom.
+In addition, you’ll have post-workshop access to an online community and a collection of online materials that support and extend what you have learned.

-In this two-day workshop, you’ll get hands-on experience with basic makerspace tools and projects.
-After the workshop you’ll have the knowledge and confidence to start your own makerspace or integrate making into your existing curriculum.
+In this two-day educator workshop, you’ll get hands-on experience with basic makerspace tools and projects.
+After the workshop, you’ll have the knowledge and confidence to start your own makerspace or integrate making into your existing curriculum.

 In addition, you’ll receive a kit of key makerspace supplies that you can use to jumpstart your program as soon as you return home.

 Want to get started with 3D printing but aren’t sure where to begin?
 Take this multi-day intensive workshop and you’ll learn everything you need to know to comfortably control a 3D printer and incorporate 3D printing into your own curriculum.

 In this educator workshop, you’ll receive a 3D printer and then use it throughout the training.
 This hands-on experience builds confidence and capacity as you’ll work with the printer that you’ll take to your learning space.
 You’ll also get post-workshop support through our 3D Print Shop program.